Resources · Chargeback Defense

 3Train your team to explain pricing, deposits, and refund policies clearly before the transaction is completed.

-4Respond to customer complaints quickly so they do not escalate into bank disputes.
+4Respond to customer complaints quickly so they don't escalate into bank disputes.

 5When a chargeback does happen, move fast.
 Waiting is one of the easiest ways to lose by default.